Dr-Wyatt/HW6-GifTastic/README.md

 # HW6-GifTastic

 ## Introduction
-This fun app was made as the sixth homework for NU bootcamp
+This fun app was made as the sixth homework for NU bootcamp.
+The assignment was to develop an app that would display Gifs based on button press.

 ## Problems
 A problem that was encountered was: